Problem Solving 101 – How to Make Better Decisions

-- Evaluative: What about this product is working for our consumer?
+- Evaluative: What about this product is working for our consumers?
 What isn’t?

 2. Is The Question Framed Correctly?

-Even with a clearly defined purpose, the framing of the question can still help or hinder its overall effectiveness.
-For example, asking “Why should we invest in a Halloween party when clown costumes are so expensive?” will not be as effective as “Why should we invest in a Halloween party when, historically, they have not improved business culture?”
+Even with a clearly defined purpose, the question’s framing can still help or hinder its overall effectiveness.
+For example, asking, “Why should we invest in a Halloween party when clown costumes are so expensive?” will not be as effective as “Why should we invest in a Halloween party when, historically, they have not improved business culture?”
 The first question suffers from its poor framing, as it assumes that a Halloween party must include the investment in a clown costume.
 Poorly framed questions can be identified through various smaller issues, including false comparisons, false dilemmas, and ambiguity.
-A good question deals with only one issue at a time, and avoids bundling disparate concerns into a single blanket assessment.
+A good question deals with only one issue and avoids bundling disparate concerns into a single blanket assessment.

 3. Is Your Question Closed or Open?

-One of the biggest pitfalls of the questioning process is asking questions with a predefined, or “closed,” set of answers.
+One of the questioning process’s biggest pitfalls is asking questions with a predefined or “closed” set of answers.
 These yes or no questions don’t require synthesis, analysis, or evaluation of facts.
-They are often asked by leaders who already have an idea of what the answer should be, and have no interest in additional information.
-While these can be useful when only a handful of acceptable answers exist, they don’t lead to creative thinking or better decision making in management.
+They are often asked by leaders who already know the answer and have no interest in additional information.
+While these can be useful when only a handful of acceptable answers exist, they don’t lead to creative thinking or better management decisions.

 In contrast, an open question requires thought and evaluation to answer.
-These questions can open the door to outside ideas and collaboration and ultimately lead to much more productive conversations than closed questions.
-These questions are designed to bring additional information to light, and often lead to more in-depth understanding about the problem and potential solutions.
+These questions can open the door to outside ideas and collaboration and lead to more productive conversations than closed questions.
+These questions are designed to bring additional information to light and often lead to a more in-depth understanding of the problem and potential solutions.

 4. Are You Following Up?

 Initial questions offer a vital starting point for any critical thinking and decision-making discussion.
 Unfortunately, some people stop there, and that can be the death knell of effectiveness and efficiency.
-In order to get the best answers, you must engage in a series of follow-up questions to support your initial inquiry.
+To get the best answers, you must engage in a series of follow-up questions to support your initial inquiry.

-Consider this question: “What are some areas we can cut in order to meet our yearly budget?”
-On its own, it will get you some information, but may miss crucial further discussion.
+Consider this question: “What are some areas we can cut to meet our yearly budget?”
+On its own, it will get you some information but may miss the crucial further discussion.
 Questions like “Who will be affected if we cut that department?” or “What will the impact of that departmental cut be on our production processes?” will provide additional actionable information and lead to smarter, safer cuts.
-In fact, the highly effective Five Whys system of problem solving is built solely upon the idea of targeted follow-up questioning.
+In fact, the highly effective Five Whys system of problem-solving is built solely upon the idea of targeted follow-up questioning.

 6 Methods and Techniques for Problem Solving and Decision Making

-Even with good critical thinking and questioning skills in place, it can be difficult to maintain consistency when it comes to problem-solving.
-Organizations aren’t individuals, but instead employ an array of people with different personalities, skill sets, and strengths, which can make solving group problems virtually impossible without a clearly defined framework.
+Even with good critical thinking and questioning skills in place, it can be difficult to maintain problem-solving consistency.
+Organizations aren’t individuals but employ various people with different personalities, skill sets, and strengths, making solving group problems virtually impossible without a clearly defined framework.
 For that reason, many top-level organizations choose to incorporate a standardized problem-solving methodology.
 Not only does this provide the consistency a business needs, but it often leads to more focused and productive discussions.
-This newfound productiveness in turn leads to more actionable plans and clearly defined goals for success.
+This newfound productiveness, in turn, leads to more actionable plans and clearly defined goals for success.

 6 Step Problem Solving Method